-Fall in the Field is a place-based capstone experience for SOU Environmental Education Master's students.
+Fall in the Field is a place-based capstone experience for graduate students in the Master of Science in Environmental Education program at Southern Oregon University.
 Each cohort designs residential and non-residential environmental education programs and delivers them each fall.
-This allows emerging environmental educators to put into practice what they have learned in the program and provide a much needed service to students throughout Southern Oregon.
+This allows emerging environmental educators to put into practice what they have learned in the program and provide a much needed opportunity to students throughout Southern Oregon.

-The residential and day programs are offered at three field sites this year.
-Residential programs are held at the Siskiyou Field Institute's Deer Creek Center for Field Research and Education in Selma, OR.
-Day programs are offered at the Cascade-Siskiyou National Monument off of Hwy 66 near the Green Springs Summit, and this year we are introducing a pilot day program at Ashland Pond in Ashland, Oregon.
+The residential and day programs are offered at several field sites.
+Residential programs are held at the Deer Creek Center for Field Research and Education in Selma, Oregon.
+Day programs are offered at the Cascade-Siskiyou National Monument off of Hwy 66 near the Green Springs Summit, and at Ashland Pond in Ashland, Oregon.
 All programs are aligned to interdisciplinary state standards including Science, English, Math, Social Sciences, and much more.

 Fall in the Field Programs